- October 20, 2016

 STEP 4 – LEVERAGE YOUR NETWORK

 Involve your friends and family and get them on board as initial investors.
 If you have exceptional people involved and ready to invest or have a small funding collaboration in place, showcase it.
 External investors are more likely to put in money if the initial seeding is rapid.
-It is a confidence booster for crowdfunding investors who generally do not have access to the high end research data like VC’s to base their decision upon.
+It is a confidence booster for crowdfunding investors who generally do not have access to high-end research data like VC’s to base their decision upon.

 STEP 5 – OFFER THE BAIT

-Everyone is more than happy to inform potential investors off the investment requirement and how the product or service on offer can change the world.
+Everyone is more than happy to inform potential investors of the investment requirement and how the product or service on offer can change the world.
 But take a step backwards – it is not about you.
 Highlight what is in it for the investor and substantiate it with believable numbers and accurate market data.

 Remember, on a crowdfunding platform you are engaging with investors who in turn are also potential customers.
 A wrong step can result in lost investment opportunities and market share.
+If you are confused about which crowdfunding platform to choose, you can always consult with a professional startup consulting company.